ajgon/opsworks_ruby/docs/attributes.md

       flag set (on OpsWorks side) included in this list will be deployed.
 If not set, all `deploy` application will be supported.
 This parameter mostly matters during the setup phase, since all application in given stack are deployed to the given layer.
 Using this paramter you can narrow the list to application which you actually intend to use.

         !!! note

             **Important** thing is, that when you try to do a manual deploy from OpsWorks of an application, not included in this list - it will be skipped, as this list takes precedence over anything else.

+-  `node['ruby-provider']`

+    !!! note

+        **Important** please note, that **NO** compatibility checks for distro/repositories are performed.
+It's user responsibility to ensure, that given ruby version from given provider can be installed on given platform.
+        For example `fullstaq` only works on `Ubuntu 18.04` platform, installing it on `16.04` will fail.

+    - **Type:** string
+    - **Default:** `ruby-ng`
+    - **Supported values:** `ruby-ng`, `fullstaq`
+    - Sets the rubies packages provider.
+It configures proper apt repository and package namespaces.

 - `node['ruby-version']`